7 Great Holiday Gifts for Children With Cerebral Palsy

 5. Munchkin® Mozart Magic Cube

-A widely popular toy — and a favorite among babies and children with disabilities — the Mozart Magic Cube teaches how sounds combine to make music and inspires creativity as well as tactile and sensory exploration.
-The cube produces sounds from five unique instruments: flute, french horn, harp, piano, and violin.
+A widely popular toy — and a favorite among babies and children with disabilities — the Mozart Magic Cube teaches musical combinations, inspires creativity, and encourages tactile and sensory exploration.

 Recommended Age(s): All